-The evaluation of 6810 Red Top Road Apartments is based on the zoning in place at the time of development in 1948 and a separate evaluation of the current R-18 zoning requirements of the property.
+The evaluation of 6816 Red Top Road Apartments is based on the zoning in place at the time of development in 1950 and a separate evaluation of the current R-18 zoning requirements of the property.
 The development exceeds the current allowable density of 12 dwelling units per acre in the R-18 Zone; hence, the request for certification of a nonconforming use is filed.
 The property has a total of six one-bedroom dwelling units.
 The allowable density on the subject site prior to November 29, 1949 was up to 11 units.
 The current maximum density only allows one unit for this site.
 Vehicular and pedestrian access to the development is provided via Red Top Road.
 Council Resolution 82-1970 waived the off-street parking requirements for this property.

-The original plat recorded on October 23, 1947, the letter from WSSC indicating that service to the property was established September 1, 1948, and the SDAT property record all establish that the property was developed in accordance with the development standards in place at that time.
+The original plat recorded on October 23, 1947 and the SDAT property record establish that the property was developed in accordance with the development standards in place at that time.
 The letter from Mr. Trageser dated February 2, 2017, indicating his ownership and knowledge of the multifamily properties in the Red Top Road neighborhood since 1976 also supports the applicant's claim that the apartment complex has been in continuous operation, as there is no indication of service interruption to the property.
-Additional evidence, which consists of multi-family rental licenses, leases, aerial photographs, and tax returns, all demonstrate that the property has continuously operated as a multifamily apartment building since the nonconforming use began on November 29, 1949, when the density regulations in the R-18 Zone were changed.
+Additional evidence, which consists of multifamily rental licenses, the letter from WSSC indicating that service to the property was established January 1, 1951.
+Leases, aerial photographs, and tax returns, all demonstrate that the property has continuously operated as a multifamily apartment building since the nonconforming use began on November 29, 1949, when the density regulations in the R-18 Zone were changed.